The National Underground Railroad Freedom Center hosts a variety of traveling exhibitions throughout the year. Here’s what we’re hosting now.

 A traveling photo series that uplifts Black Males.

 MEN OF CHANGE: POWER.
 TRIUMPH.
 TRUTH.

-This exhibitions profiles the revolutionary men—including Muhammad Ali, James Baldwin, Ta-Nehisi Coates, W.E.B Du Bois, and Kendrick Lamar—whose journeys have altered the history and culture of the country.
+This exhibition profiles the revolutionary men whose journeys have altered the history and culture of the United States.

 WE WHO BELIEVE IN FREEDOM

-Through artistic expression utilizing the canvas of quilts, the artists of Women of Color Quilters Network have produced works reflecting social commentary on the Civil Rights Movement and issues of race in America.
+The artists of Women of Color Quilters Network produced works reflecting social commentary on the Civil Rights Movement and issues of race in America.